Focinfi/oncekv/README.md

 Cause we design oncekv for the scenarios like once a key set, it will never be changed, for example, a versioned cache file database.

-At the same time, limitaion gives us chances to improve performance but still easily to scale.
+At the same time, limitation gives us chances to improve performance but still easily to scale.

 ### Design